LucasZapico/data.lucaszapico.spacce/content/case-one.md

 1. Efficinet data acquisition
 2. Effictive and dynamic data manipulation
 3. Data and result presentation in the format that our stakeholder either wanted to see or expected to see.

+## Marketing Data Coming from Multiple Sources with inconsistand attribute types